Latest advice and information to support businesses during the Coronavirus pandemic.

 If you are planning to open your business please review the COVID-19 Tool kit which aims to help Lincolnshire businesses become COVID-19 secure, resume trading safely, and protect their staff and customers as lockdown is eased.

+Please note this scheme will close to new applications on Friday 7 August at 5.00pm to ensure all payments are made before the closing date of Friday 28 August 2020.
 This fund is aimed at small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund and who are struggling to survive due to the Coronavirus shutdown but are unable to access other grant funding.

 The grants fall into three categories